TomBombadyl/nvidia_blog_agent/README.md

 1. Load configuration from environment variables
 2. Load persisted state (tracks previously seen blog post IDs)
 3. Fetch the NVIDIA Tech Blog feed HTML
-4. Discover new posts, scrape content, summarize, and ingest into RAG
+4. Discover new posts, scrape content, summarize, and ingest into RAG using `run_ingestion_pipeline()`
 5. Update and save state with new post IDs and ingestion metadata

 **State Persistence:**